taiwithers/SkySim/README.md

 5. Run `poetry run skysim <path to your config.toml>`

 ## Development Installation (Using Nix + Direnv)

+SkySim is developed using [Nix](https://nixos.org/download/) as a general package manager to control the development environment, and [direnv](https://direnv.net/) to activate that environment automatically.
+If you'd prefer to manage your development environment manually, consult the [flake.nix](flake.nix) for a list of dependencies, and [.envrc](/.envrc) for the environment activation scripts.

 ```bash
 git clone https://github.com/taiwithers/SkySim.git